Freelancer Breaks Down How She Makes $8K Working Only 15 Hours A Week

 “God, I was so afraid during that first week of being fully freelance.

-I was afraid I’d cut my income in half.
-I was afraid I’d run out of time when working freelance.
-I was afraid I’d overwork myself and burn out.
+I was afraid I’d cut my income in half, run out of time when working freelance, overwork myself, and burn out.

 But you know what I found?
-That when I wasn’t spending half my brainpower and time on a corporate job I kind of hated, I was actually much more effective at making money.
+That when I wasn’t spending half my brainpower and time on a corporate job I hated, I was actually much more effective at making money.

 I didn’t need forty hours a week, scraped from the margins of my evenings and weekends, to make a living.
 I could do it in 3 hours a day.”

-Zulie breaks down how she maintains a 15-hour workweek while “still making enough for a very comfortable lifestyle” into 6 basic steps.
+Zulie outlines in 6 basic steps how she maintains a 15-hour workweek while “still making enough for a very comfortable lifestyle.”

 The first step is to quit a full-time job that you hate.